 - Encouraging Sick Individuals to Stay Home

-- We are working closely with our transportation service providers to ensure drivers who are showing signs of being sick stay home and not service student trips.
-Those who may have symptoms of acute respiratory illness are instructed to stay home and not service trips until they are free of fever (100.4° F [37.8° C] or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants.)
+- We are working closely with our transportation service providers to ensure drivers who are showing signs of being sick, stay home and not service student trips.
+Those who may have symptoms of acute respiratory illness are recommended to stay home and not come to work until they are free of fever (100.4° F [37.8° C] or greater using an oral thermometer), signs of a fever, and any other symptoms for at least 24 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants.)

 - Additional Measures in Response to the Coronavirus/COVID-19:

-- Service Providers are to require drivers who are well but who have a family member at home who is sick with COVID-19 to notify the Service Provider and the Service Provider is to refer to CDC guidance for how to conduct a risk assessment of their potential exposure.
+- Drivers who are well but who have a sick family member at home with COVID-19 should notify the transportation service providers they work for and refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

-- If a driver is confirmed to have COVID-19, it is mandatory that Service Provider immediately report such information to ALC.
-Such driver will be immediately removed from servicing trips and ALC will alert the district and family immediately.
+- If a driver is confirmed to have COVID-19, it is mandatory that Service Providers immediately report to ALC.
+Such drivers will be immediately removed from servicing the trip and ALC will alert the district and family immediately.